Vol. XI, No. 2

 The term "processing" is used both commonly and generically to refer to the steps by which an agency reviews records already located as responsive to a FOIA request, determines which of the records or segregable record portions are withholdable as exempt from disclosure, and then carefully prepares a copy set of the records in a form in which they properly can be released to the FOIA requester.
 Where requested records are found to be not exempt in any respect, they do not have to be specially prepared for disclosure in such a way.

 The "processing" of records for release to FOIA requesters is an integral part of the Act's administration.
 An agency's obligation in this regard is explicitly set forth in the text of the Act, immediately following its enumeration of the nine FOIA exemptions: "Any reasonably segregable portion of a record shall be provided to any person requesting such record after deletion of the portions which are exempt under this subsection."
-5 U.S.C.
+5 U.S.C. § 552(b) (final sentence).
+In compliance with this "reasonable segregation" requirement, agencies must undertake all necessary "deletions" or "excisions" of exempt record portions (different terms used to describe the same basic thing), in order that FOIA requesters can be furnished with all portions of requested records that they are entitled under the Act to receive.

 Within the conventional realm of "paper" records, this process of record "excision" follows well-established, relatively straightforward lines.
 Its mechanical aspect routinely involves the physical alteration of a document page, in copy form, so that the exempt information on the page no longer appears on it in the form in which it is released to the FOIA requester.
 Typically, an agency FOIA "processor" will start with a copy of a requested document page and will somehow "block out" all portions to be withheld -- so that a photocopy then can be made to produce a "processed" page upon which the releasable information appears together with all plainly obliterated "excisions."
 While particular excision techniques may vary from agency to agency, the fundamental process of obliterating exempt information on a document page remains the same.